kubernetes-the-hard-way-on-lxd

 Initializing LXD

-If you never used LXD on your host, you need to initialize it: Ensure you have lxc version 4.0 and above; Note: These lxc instructions does not work in version 2.x
+If you never used LXD on your host, you need to initialize it: Ensure you have lxc version 5.x and above

 Note: